pongasoft/vst3-again-sample/README.md

 Why this project?
 -----------------
-After downloading and installing the VST3 SDK, there is no instructions on how to build a plugin *outside* the SDK.
-The only instructions provided are about building the SDK and the examples that come with the SDK.
-I spent quite a bit of time struggling with this fact (see my [blog post](https://www.pongasoft.com/blog/yan/vst/2018/02/17/VST-development-notes/)).
+The latest VST3 SDK (3.6.9) provides instructions to build a VST that doesn't live inside the SDK itself which is a big enhancement from prior versions which did not provide this capability.

+That being said, the solution introduced is still backward in my mind: you need to tell the SDK where your plugin is.
+The name of the project is still `vstsdk`.

+In addition, the VST3 SDK 3.6.9 introduced a couple of issues which makes it impossible to build it without using Xcode.

 This project is exactly the `again` example that ships part of the VST3 SDK but self contained and *depending* on the SDK (vs being part of the SDK).
 As a result it can be used as a starting point to build other plugins.

 What this project is not
 ------------------------
 This project is not a tutorial on how to write a VST3 plugin.
-It only deals with building a plugin *outside* the SDK since it is lacking from the SDK.
+It only deals with building a plugin *outside* the SDK.

 Configuration and requirements
 ------------------------------